How Can You Reduce Your Impact on the Environment?

 Recycled materials- water bottles, cardboard, tissue boxes, paper towel rolls, applesauce pouch tops, broken crayons, buttons, straws, soda cans, newspapers, and egg cartons.
 Recycle, reuse, and reduce labels.

-You will need three hula hoops or three circles to sort items into Reduce, Reuse, Recycle groups.
+You will need three hula hoops or three circles to sort items into Reduce, Reuse, and Recycle groups.

 Labels for the three hula hoops